Spar urethane and Polyurethane are the two wood finish products that I have been using for a very long.

 However, polyurethane dries slower compared to spar urethane which means that it takes longer for the application to fully adhere to the surface.

-Spar urethane not only dries faster, it tends to not need as many coats or layers to get the shine that is associated with the product.
+Spar urethane not only dries faster but also tends to not need as many coats or layers to get the shine that is associated with the product.

 2- Difference in Oil Amount: